howtoguy/howtoguy/about.md

 permalink: /about/
 ---

 Howtoguy has you covered!
+Your ABOUT here...

-{% include icon-github.html username="glenuvolum" %}
+{% include icon-github.html username="yourname" %}